 Now let’s be honest: no, not all of my side projects were released to the world.
 Because the most important with a side project is to enjoy doing it, and sometimes you realize you don’t love working on this idea you had as much as you expected.
-So I have a huge list of projects that I started but never finished.
-Sometimes it’s because I realized that my project wasn’t as interesting/promising/realizable as I thought.
-Some other times I just lacked time, until another project idea came to my mind.
+So I have a massive list of projects that I started but never finished.
+Sometimes it’s because I realized that my project wasn’t as impressive/promising/realizable as I thought.
+Some other times I just lacked time until another project idea came to my mind.
 But it doesn’t change the fact that each time I start a project, my goal is to release it.
 And fortunately, it still happens sometimes.

 Cover photo by Nathan Dumlao.